 In peak season there´s about one request per day from WWOOFers who are trying to plan their time.
 So, early and exact dates are very helpful for all of us to make the best use of WWOOFing opportunities.

 Short stays require too much social and practical induction time, so plan for, and commit to no less than 8 days, please.
 Anyway, longer stays entail learning more and doing more varied and interesting tasks.
 Long stays are always contingent on properly done work and all of us getting along well.

 You are prepared to work 6 hours a day, 6 days a week.
 You really can´t experience the reality of farm life with any less.
 (Our working day can be as much as 12 hours).
 Work times will vary a lot, depending on the sun, rain and nature of tasks.
 Normally I´ll ask you to do about 3 hours before lunch and 3 hours after.
 Most WWOOFers have gladly done much more, which is WONDERFUL, but I respect you keeping track of your day and choosing to stop after 6 hours.
 It is your responsibility to tell me when you have done your 6 hours.

 The non-working day is the same day for everybody - Wednesday.
 Please plan for this if you want to meet friends on your day off.

 Because a few WWOOFers have appropriated my hospitality for their friends, I regret the need to spell this out: Volunteering does NOT confer you the right to invite your friends to come here and look around or socialise, for food or a place to sleep during their travels.
-This is MY HOME.
-I´m not a couch surfing host and this is not a tourist attraction, nor a free hostel with catering and laundry service.
+This is MY HOME, not a tourist attraction, nor a free hostel with catering and laundry service.
 Your friends may come ONLY if they are...

 ...
 1) invited by me;